“You are what you eat” is true when it comes to your gums and teeth. Don’t worry though! Here’s your guide to healthy foods to eat.

 When this happens, the acids can attack the teeth.
 If this occurs frequently, the hard enamel of the teeth may be destroyed.
 This may advance to tooth decay.
 Plaque is also the reason why some people encounter issues with their gums and/or bones that support the teeth.

 Even though some foods may cause tooth decay, there are also types of foods that can combat plaque accumulation.
-Some of the foods that are not only good for you but also good for the gums and teeth include:
+Here’s some healthy foods to eat and that are good for gums and teeth:

 Fiber-rich vegetables and fruits